-By being awarded the following certifications, e-End is able assure our clients that we maintain the highest level of data security, recycling, environmental stewardship, plus occupational health and safety throughout our organization.
+By being awarded the following certifications, e-End is able to assure our clients that we maintain the highest level of data security, recycling, environmental stewardship, plus occupational health and safety throughout our organization.

 This means you’ll not only receive complete destruction of your sensitive and confidential data, but also a guarantee that none of your old electronics will pose a risk to the environment.